 - Use a finishing comb or slicker brush and give the coat one last going over.

 7 Things to Know About the Teddy Bear Cut

-- You must have a steady hand when clipping your dog’s coat, but cuts like the teddy bear cut are unforgiving, so you need to be especially careful as you clip.
+- You must have a steady hand when clipping your dog’s coat, but cuts like the teddy bear cut are unforgiving, so you must be especially careful as you clip.

-- The teddy bear cut is all about the cute factor, and nothing should distract from that.
+- The teddy bear cut is about the cute factor; nothing should distract from that.

 - Although you want to be cautious while clipping, you should move in a fluid motion at the same speed to achieve flawless cuts.

 - The teddy bear cut isn’t just for puppies!
 It can be a cute look for dogs of any age.

 - the essential aspect of the teddy bear cut is the face and head.
 Without being adequately rounded, you cannot achieve this unique grooming cut.

 - Your thinning shears will be your best friend when perfecting this Lhasa Apso cut.